goossens/ObjectTalk/docs-src/guide/basics.md

 ObjectTalk is an object-oriented scripting language that was developed from the ground up to be efficient and pure.
-Nonetheless, many parts of ObjectTalk will be familiar your experience of developing in C and derived languages.
+Nonetheless, many parts of ObjectTalk will be familiar if you have experience with developing in C and derived languages.

-ObjectTalk provides its own versions of all fundamental C types, including Booleans, Integers (for int), Reals (for double), String for textual data and Functions as first class primitives.
-ObjectTalk also provides powerful versions of the three primary collection types, Array, Dictionary and sets, as described in Collection Types.
+ObjectTalk provides its own versions of fundamental C types, including Booleans, Integers (for int), Reals (for double), String for textual data and Functions as first class primitives.
+ObjectTalk also provides powerful versions of the three primary collection types: Array, Dictionary and sets.
 In fact, in ObjectTalk everything is an object derived from a class and the word type is only used internally in the language's runtime.
-Primitives like Booleans, Integers, Reals, Strings and Functions are objects just like Array, Dict, Sets and HTTP servers.
+Primitives like Booleans, Integers, Reals, Strings and Functions are objects just like Arrays, Dicts, Sets and HTTP servers.

 **Variables**